Frequently Asked Questions

 Who is the conductor of the Yale Concert Band?

-The concert band is conducted by Dr. Thomas C. Duffy, Adjunct Professor in the School of Music and Yale University’s Director of Bands.
+The YCB is conducted by Dr. Thomas C. Duffy, Adjunct Professor in the School of Music and Yale University’s Director of Bands.

 Does the Yale Concert Band go on tour?

 The Yale Concert Band has the distinction of being the first United States college concert band to tour Europe, that being in 1956 with Director of Bands and Professor Emeritus Keith L. Wilson.
 Since that time, the Concert Band has completed twenty-three concert tours to Puerto Rico, California, Florida, Texas, the Netherlands, Germany, France, Switzerland, England, Denmark, Bermuda, Japan, Italy, Ireland, Spain, the north coast of Africa, Austria, the Czech Republic, Brazil, Mexico, South Africa, Swaziland, Lithuania, Latvia, and Estonia, Ghana, Greece, and most recently, Australia (2018).
 The YCB’s May 2020 tour to Germany was canceled due to COVID-19, but travel will be planned again once the pandemic is behind us.